zhaben/profitable-app-profile/README.md

 In this project, I went through a complete data science workflow:

-1. I started by clarifying the goal of our project.
+1. I started by clarifying the goal of this project.

 2. I collected relevant data.